 Disclaimer: I'm going to talk about my alma mater now.
 Yes, I'm biased, but it's my blog AND BGSU happens to be a great program/experience so it's a win win.
 I get to be biased and you still get a pretty decent program recommendation.

 Why It's Awesome: What I like most about this program (and similar programs at Loyola University in Chicago and Miami University in Ohio), is that you get to learn about the entire higher education experience from administrative issues, student development, the history of education, student learning, and more.
 My mantra has always been that study abroad is an extremely important, but small part of the college experience.
-You have to understand the bigger picture, in my opinion, before you can understand how study abroad can/will impact a student.
-Okay.
-Stepping off soap box now.
+You have to understand the bigger picture before you can understand how study abroad can/will impact a student.
 Another great benefit to this program is that you HAVE to do a graduate assistantship to be in the program.
 No exceptions.
 This means you'll get two years experience working in higher education by the time you graduate.
 Score!
 You can also take classes that focus on international education.

 Edge Hill University (England)